effessdev/dodge-the-creeps/README.md

 | Constants    | CONSTANT_CASE | `const MAX_SPEED = 200`     |
 | Enum names   | PascalCase    | `enum Element`              |
 | Enum members | CONSTANT_CASE | `{EARTH, WATER, AIR, FIRE}` |

+## Notes

+- You can detect whether a key is pressed using Input.is_action_pressed(), which returns true if it's pressed or false if it isn't.
+- $ is shorthand for get_node().
+So in the code above, $AnimatedSprite2D.play() is the same as get_node("AnimatedSprite2D").play().
+In GDScript, $ returns the node at the relative path from the current node, or returns null if the node is not found.
+Since AnimatedSprite2D is a child of the current node, we can use $AnimatedSprite2D.
+- Disabling the area's collision shape can cause an error if it happens in the middle of the engine's collision processing.
+Using set_deferred() tells Godot to wait to disable the shape until it's safe to do so.